 Individual performance is applied as a multiplier to the bonus amount calculated based on group performance.
 Individual performance is determined by the Compensation Committee with input from the Chief Executive Officer for each executive other than the Chief Executive Officer.
-In determining individual performance the Compensation Committee considers the requirements of the executive's position including the achievement of the divisional goals set forth in the section below entitled "Annual Cash Incentive Program-Summary Bonus Table", fiscal responsibility as determined by the Compensation Committee with input from the Chief Executive's division and/or function.
-Executive's senior leadership capability and how each of these factors impacts the overall performance of the executive's division and/or function.
+In determining individual performance the Compensation Committee considers the requirements of the executive's position including the achievement of the divisional goals set forth in the section below entitled "Annual Cash Incentive Program-Summary Bonus Table", fiscal responsibility as determined by the Compensation Committee with input from the Chief Executive Officer, other than with respect to himself, such executive's senior leadership capability and how each of these factors impacts the overall performance of the executive's division and/or function.
 Executives who consistently meet or exceed the requirements of the position, as determined by the Compensation Committee, will receive a bonus multiplier of 150% of the bonus amount calculated using group performance.
-Executives who meet, and sometimes exceed, the key requirements of their position, as determined by the Compensation Committee, believes that improvement is needed will receive a bonus that is 50% of the bonus amount calculated using group performance.
+Executives who meet, and sometimes exceed, the key requirements of their position, as determined by the Compensation Committee, receive the bonus amount calculated at 100% using group performance.
+Executives who meet some, but not all, of the requirements of the position or for whom the Compensation Committee believes that improvement is needed will receive a bonus that is 50% of the bonus amount calculated using group performance.
 The Compensation Committee may adjust our Chief Executive Officer's individual performance factor upwards or downwards in its sole discretion based on any additional criteria it determines appropriate.